University of Leicester: What it's really like

 There are two main accommodation sites at Leicester.
 The student village is usually where first year students live, set in Oadby, a couple of miles from the campus.
 This offers a range of ensuite rooms or rooms with shared facilities, with shared study spaces and chill-out spaces, and a village shop.

-And in October 2022 we opened The City, another accommodation option with 1,200 rooms, all self-catered.
-These are in a high-rise style building about a five-minute walk from campus, right next to teaching and learning facilities.
+And in October 2022 we opened The City, another option with 1,200 rooms, all self-catered.
+These are in a high-rise style building about a five-minute walk from campus, right next to teaching and learning spaces.

-Our accommodation is suited to a range of needs and budgets.
-On our website, it’s easy to filter your search by your preferred price and accommodation style, so you can find what’s right for you.
+Our rooms are suited to a range of needs and budgets.
+On our website, it’s easy to filter your search by your preferred price and style, so you can find what’s right for you.

 How does the university meet the needs of students with different accessibility requirements?